NutBerry/stack/docs/SystemDescriptionDocument.md

 After the RLP encoded unsigned transaction comes the 65 bytes signature:

-- `v` fixed to 1 byte - TODO: this can be larger if we support `chainId`
+- `v` fixed to 1 byte - This can be larger if we support `chainId`.
 - `r` 32 bytes
 - `s` 32 bytes